kwasniew/hyperbook/README.md

     <label for="liveUpdate">Live Update</label>
 ```
 The checkbox reflects ```liveUpdate``` status.
 Every time the checkbox changes it toggles the status.
-Label for the input field conveniently allows to click on the **Live Update** text to change the settings.
+Label for the input field conveniently allows for clicking **Live Update** text to change the settings.

 Control your subscription based on the ```liveUpdate``` status.
 ```javascript